breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

   - `jsonata` node
   - `xmlToJson` node

-TODO: Guide the reader to build a board that uses promptTemplate to embed reversed string into a template.
+(TODO: Guide the reader to build a board that uses promptTemplate to embed reversed string into a template.)

-Important pattern: treat inputs and outputs as property bags.
-Explain destructuring and spread of properties.

 ```ts
 // ...